 For Medical Assistance cases, all authorized representatives are considered a primary A/R. They receive all requests for information along with any attachments plus all notices.
-They hold the same responsibility as the client in securing information for determining eligibility, reporting responsibilities and they are the only one authorized to sign on behalf of the client.
-Primary representatives have the same access to case information as a client.
+They hold the same responsibility as the customer in securing information for determining eligibility, reporting responsibilities and they are the only one authorized to sign on behalf of the customer.
+Primary representatives have the same access to case information as a customer.
 Legal guardians are always considered primary representatives.
 There will be only one primary representative.

-Note: If an applicant lists an individual on the application as an A/R, they will automatically be entered as a primary representative.
+NOTE: If an applicant lists an individual on the application as an A/R, they will automatically be entered as a primary representative.

-Multiple A/R's on a Medical Assistance case are allowable under certain circumstances.
-Clients who have need for multiple A/R's must select a single A/R as the primary A/R. All other A/R's will be entered as Non-Primary authorized representatives.
-These Non-Primary A/R's receive the same requests for information and notices as the client but are not responsible for securing or reporting information; however, if they choose to, they may secure and report the requested information to the division.
-Non-primary A/R's have the same access to case information as a client, but cannot sign on behalf of the client.
+Having more than one authorized representative (A/R) on a Medical Assistance case is allowable under certain circumstances.
+Customers who have the need for more than one A/R must select a single A/R as the primary A/R. Any additional A/R(s) must be entered as a Non-Primary authorized representative(s).
+Those who are a Non-Primary A/R'(s) receive the same requests for information and notices as the customer but are not responsible for securing or reporting information; however, if they choose to, they may secure and report the requested information to the Division.
+A Non-primary A/R has the same access to case information as a customer, but cannot sign on behalf of the customer.

-Note: If an applicant lists an organization or facility, on the application, as an A/R, they will automatically be entered as a primary representative unless another primary already exists.
+NOTE: If an applicant lists an organization or facility as an A/R on the application, they will automatically be entered as the primary representative unless another primary already exists.
+An individual representative of the organization or facility must be designated on the application.
+If a designated representative from the organization or facility is not listed on the application then obtain a completed form 2525.

-Exception: Department of Health and Human Services (DHHS) divisions administering home and community based waiver programs are automatically entered as secondary authorized representatives to ensure they receive all notifications and are able to assist clients in completing necessary paperwork.
+Exception: Department of Health and Human Services (DHHS) divisions administering home and community-based waiver programs are automatically entered as secondary authorized representatives to ensure they receive all notifications and are able to assist customers in completing necessary paperwork.
 Form 2525 is not required for DHHS divisions.
+This exception includes but not limited to the following DHHS division/departments: